 Cantor Sharon Hordes

-(Cantor Sharon Hordes is the spiritual leader of Keneseth Israel.)
+(Cantor Sharon Hordes is the hazzan of Keneseth Israel Congregation.)